Natchez the forgotten blues town

 Jerry Lee is not from Natchez but grew up in Ferriday, about seven miles from Natchez on the other side of the Mississippi.
 His parents, Elmo and Mamie Lewis, bought him an old piano.
 Jerry Lee was a natural, he taught himself to play the piano.
 He along with his two cousins Mickey Gilley and Jimmy Lee Swaggart started playing together.
 They were influenced by the black music that could be heard everywhere in Ferriday.
 Lewis developed his own style by mixing rhythm & blues, boogie woogie, gospel and country and quickly became a professional pianist.

 When he was thirteen, he had a gig at a local Ford dealer.
 As Jerry Lee got older, he frothed off the Mississippi Delta to perform in pubs and rugged honky tonk bars.
+In between 1952 and 1954 he made his first DEMO recordings, including Don't Stay Away (1952), Jerry Lee's Boogie (1952) 30 and I Don't Hurt Anymore (1954) .
 Because the music studios in Nashville did not see anything in him, he moved to Memphis at the age of 21.
-In 1954 he released his first record.
 Two years later he was discovered by record producer Jack Clement.
 During that period he also participated in a jam session with Elvis Presley, Johnny Cash, Carl Perkins.
 That jam session was recorded and would later become world famous under the name 'The Million Dollar Quartet'.
 In 1957 he became famous with the general public with 'Whole lotta shakin' goin' on'.

 Lewis was not only renowned for his virtuosity, but mainly because of his behavior on stage.
 He kicked his piano stool out of the way and then continued to play standing and jumping around on the stage.
 His behavior gave him the nickname 'rock-'n-roll-wild-man'.
 His style and technique were copied by many rock pianists, including Elton John who is a great admirer of Lewis.